 My mind races when I hear heartbreaking stories like this because I deal with situations like this every day.
-People don’t come see lawyers like me when everything is going their way.
-Rather, they come when tragedy strikes and they have no where else to turn.
+People don’t come to see lawyers like me when everything is going their way.
+Rather, they come when tragedy strikes and they have nowhere else to turn.
 I feel a duty not only to represent folks in these situations legally.
 But I also feel the need from an emotional and spiritual perspective.
-Grief is such a strong emotion and it can only be dealt carefully and intentionally by those qualified to do so.
+Grief is such a strong emotion and it can only be dealt with carefully and intentionally by those qualified to do so.

 But there appears to be more to this story and some lessons that we can all learn.

 1. No criminal charges will be brought per VSP

 A person driving a motor vehicle shall stop such vehicle when approaching, from any direction, any school bus which is stopped on any highway, private road or school driveway for the purpose of taking on or discharging children, the elderly, or mentally or physically handicapped persons, and shall remain stopped until all the persons are clear of the highway, private road or school driveway and the bus is put in motion; any person violating the foregoing is guilty of reckless driving.

 From a criminal prosecution standpoint, there was nothing criminal in the tractor trailer driver’s behavior.
 Because the school bus was not yet stopped on a highway, the tractor trailer driver technically did not violate this statute.
 The Virginia State Police has already said in this report that no charges will be brought for violating this statute.
 In many minds, this forecloses the issue of civil liability for tractor trailer drivers.

 2. Civil cases are different than criminal cases